 Similarly, when you press the brakes in your car, hydraulic fluid is being actuated by the master cylinder down to the brake calipers that in turn stops the car.
-You'd be amazed how many applications use hydraulic power, if you know where to look.
+You'd be amazed at how many applications use hydraulic power if you know where to look.

 Portable Power from Hydra Buddy

 Most hydraulic power is generated by very large machines, but if you need hydraulic power that you can take with you, reach for a Hydra Buddy.
 These handy little portable hydraulic power packs can be used to generate hydraulic power anywhere you need it.